bolshoibooze/huduma/README.rst

 What if business name search could just be as simple as a Google web search?

-I thought about this, and instead of complaining,i've cobbled up this concept app to show what is possible.
+I thought about this, and instead of complaining,i've cobbled up this concept app to show what is possible,and wrote a blog post too -- see:https://medium.com/@mwaigaryan/huduma-center-a-kenyan-case-of-bad-design-6a9776654cca

 The modular way in which Django apps can be plugged into a project could be really useful for the Kenyan government in its bid to centralize all services